 In our research we found that people find it hard to work on their big and seemingly far away goals, with Kaizen they can break these down and be productive on an everyday basis to continuously work towards the big goals.

-Credits: Arthur Carabott, Sreelakshmi V Menon, Israel Gbati
+In collaboration with: Arthur Carabott, Sreelakshmi V Menon, Israel Gbati

 We based the idea, and eventually the visual communication, on a 2007 study on electrictiy consumption in California.
 In this study, Robert Cialdini and a team of researchers looked at the energy consumption of households and compared it with their neighbourhood's average.
 If a household was above average they put a door hanger with a sad smiley face on their door.
 If a household was below average the door hanger had a happy smiley face.
 They found, and that's the part that intrigued us, that social norm in combination with a smiley face was by far the most effective way to change people's behavior.